nnethercote/perf-book/src/profiling.md

 ## Profilers

 There are many different profilers available, each with their strengths and weaknesses.
-The following profilers have been used successfully on Rust programs.
+The following is an incomplete list of profilers that have been used successfully on Rust programs.
 - [perf] is a general-purpose profiler that uses hardware performance counters.
   [Hotspot] and [Firefox Profiler] are good for viewing data recorded by perf.
   It works on Linux.
+- [Instruments] is a general-purpose profiler that comes with Xcode on macOS.
 - [AMD μProf] is a general-purpose profiler.
 It works on Windows and Linux.
 - [flamegraph] is a Cargo command that uses perf/DTrace to profile your code and then displays the results in a flame graph.
 It works on Linux and